mmmorris1975/aws-runas/docs/oidc_config.md

 defined in the .aws/config file for using OIDC integration.
 These attributes are specific to aws-runas and will be ignored by other tools leveraging the AWS SDK.

-* `web_identity_username` This attribute sets the username to use when performing the OIDC authentication.
+* `web_identity_username` This attribute sets the username to use when performing OIDC authentication.
 If not set, aws-runas will prompt for the value to be input via the command line.
 * `web_identity_provider` This attribute allows you to explicitly specify the OIDC provider to use, and bypass the auto-detection logic.
 This may be useful for cases where the auto-detection logic fails, or is blocked by a CDN or WAF.